Krane-Apps/solana-near-me/README.md

 - **NFT Badges**: Collect achievement-based NFT rewards
 - **Dark Theme**: Professional Solana-branded UI

+## 📱 Platform Support

+**⚠️ ANDROID ONLY**: This app is currently configured for Android devices only.
+Do not attempt to run the iOS version as it is not supported and will cause build errors.

 ## 🛠️ Tech Stack

 - **React Native** with Expo (Development Build)